alexbenko/HireMee-job-view/README.md

 # HireMee-job-view

-This is just the front end code for the job viewjob component for hiremee
+This is just the front end code for the jobs and viewjob component for hiremee.
+I built out the backend as well, but it was not anything that I haven't been able to do in any of my other projects
 <br/>

 This was a project I completed in my last week of Hack Reactor.
 I worked with a group to build a Full Stack Web Application in 6 Days.